Transcription vs. Captioning – What’s the Difference?

 The short answer is no. Let’s talk about why:

 The Americans with Disabilities Act (ADA) requires that an equivalent experience must be made for d/Deaf and hard of hearing people.
-Transcription is not time-coded, therefore it does not allow d?deaf or hard of hearing viewers to follow along in real-time with the content.
-Captions must be included in order to provide that crucial element of an equivalent experience.
+Because of the fact that transcripts are not time-coded, it doesn’t allow viewers with hearing loss to follow along with the content in real time.
+As such, captions must be provided in order to provide the equitable experience that is legally mandated.

-Under the Rehabilitation Act, compliance with WCAG 2.0 AA Standards is required.
+Under the Rehabilitation Act of 1973, compliance with WCAG 2.0 AA Standards is required.
 These standards state that captioning must be provided for all pre-recorded and live video.

 In summary, transcription and transcripts are not enough to make video accessible in compliance with the law.